neondatabase/website/content/docs/cloud/concepts.md

 ## Project

-Project is a collection of Postgres databases, postgres users and other settings on Neon cloud service.
+Project is a collection of Postgres databases, Postgres users and other settings on Neon cloud service.

 Project contains a virtual instance with a Postgres server, also called Compute, as well as the storage used to store the project data.
 Amount of virtual resources available for the Project is subject to limits defined by the [Free Tier](#free-tier).